Evaluating a novel approach to social and affordable housing in Australia

 The full evaluation report has recently been made available for download HERE

-The Final Report for the Social and Affordable Housing Fund (SAHF) Evaluation was prepared by a research consortium led by the Melbourne Institute: Applied Economic and Social Research at The University of Melbourne, and involved experts from CEI, the Cultural and Indigenous Research Centre Australia (CIRCA), RMIT University and Monash University.
+The Final Report for the Social and Affordable Housing Fund (SAHF) Evaluation was prepared by a research consortium led by the Melbourne Institute: Applied Economic and Social Research at The University of Melbourne, and involved experts from CEI, the Culturally Inclusive Research Centre Australia (CIRCA), RMIT University and Monash University.